-About Anna: I’ve been assisting in the Pre-K classroom since 2011 and love every minute of it!
+About Anna: I’ve been assisting in the Pre-K classroom since 2011 and have been the lead teacher since 2016.
+I love every minute of it!
 I have two daughters that are alumni of St. Mark’s and loved the community and philosophy of the school so much, that I came back as a teacher several years after they left.
 My previous experience comes from teaching preschool in San Francisco and the Bay Area (where I am originally from) and teaching environmental education classes as a UC Berkeley student.
 I have also spent many years volunteering in TUSD as an outdoor educator and librarian.

 In my spare time I enjoy gardening, painting, pottery, and lots of other crafts.
 I love learning to do new things and trying to bring creativity and wonder into the classroom on a daily basis!

 About Dominique: I started teaching at St Mark’s Preschool and Kindergarten in 2019, after working as a tutor for TUSD and in a special needs program here in Tucson.
 I was born in France to British parents and started to pursue a medical degree there, but discovered a love for education when I moved to the US in 2017.
 I love the holistic approach St Mark’s has when it comes to shaping little minds, and learn so much from both the kids and my amazing co-workers.
 I enjoy finding places with great food around Tucson with my husband, spending time outdoors with our dog Simba, cooking, reading, traveling, and seeing friends and family.

 TRY THESE WRITING AND READING IDEAS WITH YOUR PRESCHOOLER!

 ° Leave notes for your child, even if he/she can’t really read yet.
 Have them “pretend write” notes back to you.
 Experimenting with writing is as important to becoming a writer as crawling is to walking.